 Her writing has appeared many publications, including VICE, The Globe and Mail, CBC, The National Post, Metro News Canada, Bitch Magazine, NOW Magazine, The Grid, Rabble, AufBau Magazine, Blisstree, The Gloss, YYZ Living Magazine, Matrix Magazine, Exclaim!, Chart Magazine, Notre Dame Review, GRAIN: Journal of Eclectic Writing, EVENT Literary Magazine, subTerrain Magazine, The Puritan, The Antigonish Review, The Madison Review, The Malahat Review, Descant Literary Journal, The New Quarterly, Room Magazine, Palaver Journal, VERGE Magazine, UKULA, CanPlay, The Encyclopedia of Modern Drama, Canadian Theatre Review, the travel anthology Navigating Customs: A Tendril Anthology (Cumulus Press), the Making Room: Forty Years of Room Magazine anthology (Caitlin Press), and the anthology ToK: Writing the New Toronto.
 She was long-listed for the 2015 CBC Canada Writes Creative NonFiction prize, and was a finalist in 2011 Writers’ Union of Canada short-prose competition.

-As a Spoken Word artist, she has performed at The Moth (NYC), Spark London (UK), Raconteurs (Toronto), Pressgang Storytelling (Toronto), and Grownups Read Things They Wrote as Kids (Canada).
+As a Spoken Word artist, she has performed at The Moth (NYC), Spark London (UK), Raconteurs (Toronto), Pressgang Storytelling (Toronto), The Spoke/Outside The March (Toronto), and Grownups Read Things They Wrote as Kids (Canada).

 Playwrighting credits include, Vignettes In The Dark (2004, Toronto Fringe Festival), The Spadina Monologues (2005, The New Ideas Festival, Alumnae Theatre; 2007, Theatre Passe Muraille backspace, 2010 Foundry Theatre), and The Central Line(2009, International Women Playwrights Conference, Mumbai).